 5 reasons why vegetation management is not going as planned

 - Manual procedures - Most often vegetation management is a manual process, consisting of manual patrol for inspection of hazard trees, trim decisions, and post-work audits.
 There is a shortage of trained workforce leading to poor efficiency which further increases the chances of shortcomings and more outages.
-If we talk about service-level contracts, it is seen that often there are a lot of repeat work orders along the same feeders for activities such as trimming, herbicides, asset maintenance and the like.
+If we talk about service-level contracts, it is seen that often there are a lot of repeat work orders along the same feeders for activities such as trimming, herbicides, and asset maintenance.

 - Poor visibility of geographically dispersed assets - Power lines in the United States are geographically dispersed and span up to 5.7 million miles.
-As mentioned above, most power utilities perform manual vegetation management method and this makes it extremely difficult to patrol and carefully monitor the growth of vegetation along tens of thousands of miles.
-Not only does this imply poor visibility of vegetation growth and asset health, but it also means that they have very little visibility on the hazards and risks along the stretch.
-This, in turn, leads to reactive maintenance work which should be avoided at all costs.
+As mentioned above, most electric utilities perform manual vegetation management inspections, and this makes it extremely difficult to patrol and carefully monitor the growth of vegetation along thousands of miles.
+Not only does this bring poor visibility of vegetation growth and asset health, but it also means that they have very little visibility on the hazards and risks.
+This leads to reactive maintenance which means you’ll never get ahead of potential disruptions.

-- Laggard tech usage - Laggard tech usage coupled with archaic methods is yet another major challenge faced by power utilities.
-At a time when we are stepping into the Fourth Industrial Revolution or Industry 4.0, which is enabling a transformation of traditional manufacturing and industrial practices combined with the latest smart technology, the hesitance of power utilities to adopt new technology is uncalled for.
-The use of remote sensing technology, predictive analytics and Artificial Intelligence is revolutionizing vegetation management.
+- Laggard tech usage - laggard tech usage coupled with manual processes is yet another major challenge faced by electric utilities.
+At a time when we are stepping into the Fourth Industrial Revolution or Industry 4.0, which is enabling a transformation of traditional manufacturing and industrial practices combined with the latest smart technology, the utility industry could take a major step forward in O&M. The use of remote sensing technology, predictive analytics and Artificial Intelligence is changing vegetation management for the better.
 These technologies can help utilities predict the growth of vegetation in advance and offer full visibility of assets from space.
-But how many utilities are actually adopting these technologies?
-The answer is very few.
+And with over 60 utilities now working with us, we’re seeing real results from this innovation.

-Identifying these 5 challenges is the first step towards finding solutions to a more efficient vegetation management.
-While traditional vegetation management has not been effective enough, utilities are facing increased costs, dissatisfied customers and reputations damaged beyond measure.
+Identifying these challenges is the first step towards finding solutions to more efficient vegetation management.
+While traditional vegetation management has not been effective enough, utilities are facing increased costs, dissatisfied customers and growing regulatory pressures.